sewalewsetotaw/airbnb-clone-project/README.md

 Why it matters:
 Ensures known security issues are identified and mitigated before deployment, reducing the risk of data breaches or exploitation.

+# CI/CD Pipeline

+CI/CD is a key practice in this project, ensuring high code quality, fast delivery, and minimal production issues.

+Continuous Integration (CI)

+Developers frequently merge code into a shared repository.
+Each change triggers automated builds and tests—unit, linting, and basic functional tests—ensuring that code changes integrate smoothly and existing functionality remains intact.
+This early feedback loop helps catch bugs quickly and maintain a stable codebase.

+Continuous Delivery (CD)

+CD extends CI by preparing every change for potential release.
+It simulates a production environment using staging, where integration tests, regression tests, UI tests, and load tests are run.
+This helps developers catch environment-specific or integration-related bugs before they reach production.
+CD ensures that your application is always in a deployable state.

+Continuous Deployment

+The final stage of the pipeline, Continuous Deployment, automates the release of every successful build to production without manual approval.
+It eliminates human delays, allowing high-speed delivery of new features and bug fixes.
+Since there's no manual gate, it relies on robust test automation and monitoring to ensure reliability and confidence in each release.

+Tools and Technologies

+    GitHub Actions – Automates building, testing, and deployment workflows.

+    Docker & Docker Compose – Provides consistent environments for development, testing, and deployment.

+    PostgreSQL & Redis Containers – Used for integration and performance testing.

+    Staging Environment – Mirrors production for safe pre-release validation.